We’re Proud of our Clients!

 The general consensus was that becoming a successful manufacturer overnight is not possible.
 It takes top quality, good design, innovative leadership and a focus on people to succeed.

-Several manufacturers also mentioned the importance of family values as the foundation for their success. are“We carry on my father’s tradition and treat our employees as friends and family… how we would like to be treated,” said Valerie Johnson of DR Johnson Lumber.
+Several manufacturers also mentioned the importance of family values as the foundation for their success.
+“We carry on my father’s tradition and treat our employees as friends and family… how we would like to be treated,” said Valerie Johnson of DR Johnson Lumber.
 This year one of their employees will be celebrating his 46th year with the company!

 It is a privilege to work alongside Oregon manufacturers as they continue their journey towards growth and success, fostering our proud traditions of innovation.
 When it comes to making things, Oregon is a great place to be!